ipfsnut/NST-vanilla/README.md

 A lightweight experimental platform for running the Number Switching Task (NST), built with React and Node.js.

 ## Purpose
-This application provides a clean interface for conducting number switching experiments, capturing participant responses and performance data.
-The matrix-styled UI presents digits sequentially and records user identification of odd/even numbers.
+This application provides a clean interface for conducting number switching experiments, capturing participant responses, performance data, and webcam images at specified intervals.
+The basic UI presents digits sequentially and records user identification of odd/even numbers.

 ## Prerequisites
 - Node.js (Download from nodejs.org)